AstroPix/astropix-analysis/docs/fmt.rst

    each time in the class definition in order to not recalculate the same thing at runtime over and over again for each class instance.

+The layout machinery is designed to avoid addressing the underlying binary data with hard-coded indices and make it easier to reason about the hist structure.
+It leverages under the hood the small convenience class :class:`~astropix_analysis.fmt.BitPattern`.

+Hit objects come equipped with all the facilities to represent themselves in different formats, including, e.g., text and comma-separated values.

 Module documentation